The Drinking Loops That Keep Us Stuck

 • Action: Drink to fill space

-• Result: Regret, inertia, and more boredom
+• Result: Regret and inertia cause more boredom

-4. The Social Loop
+4) The Social Loop

 Driven by connection and perception.